EB Resnet research strategy

 1 Prioritizing patient-centred research

-- Develop disease-modifying and curative therapies
+- Developing disease-modifying and curative therapies

-- Improve clinical-care and symptom-relief through research
+- Improving clinical care and symptom relief through research

 2 Working in partnership

-EB-ResNet’s strategy for the period 2020-2024 acknowledges the previous decade of development and reduction-to-practice of diverse therapy technologies relevant to EB, the rapid expansion of translational research and clinical trials, and growing interest and engagement of the biopharma and healthtech sectors in EB.
+EB Resnet’s strategy for the period 2020-2024 acknowledges the previous decade of development and reduction-to-practice of diverse therapy technologies relevant to EB, the rapid expansion of translational research and clinical trials, and growing interest and engagement of the biopharma and health tech sectors in EB.

 3 Driving clinical translation and adoption of treatments

-EB-ResNet will also build a portfolio of activities framed around exploiting the knowledge, know-how and intellectual property derived from successful research outcomes, and their translation into clinical applications.
-EB-ResNet will advocate on behalf of patients, and work with industry partners and other stakeholders, regulators and healthcare commissioners and providers to promote adoption and delivery of affordable effective treatments.
+EB Resnet will also build a portfolio of activities framed around exploiting the knowledge, know-how and intellectual property derived from successful research outcomes, and their translation into clinical applications.
+EB Resnet will advocate on behalf of patients and work with industry partners and other stakeholders, regulators and healthcare commissioners and providers to promote adoption and delivery of effective, affordable treatments.